-Cashing the Check
+Cashing a Misspelled Check

-If the check features an egregious identification problem, like the use of a nickname, endorse the back of the check with both the nickname and your legal name.
-The use of both signatures lets you establish your identity as the payee named on the check while also providing your legal name.
+If the check features an egregious identification problem, like the use of a nickname, endorse the back of the check with both the nickname (or maiden name) and your legal name.
+Using both signatures lets you establish your identity as the payee named on the check while also providing your legal name.

 Take care not to create marks outside the designated 1.5-inch area on the right side of the back of the check.
 This part of the check is strictly for bank endorsements.
 According to Bank of America, a "nonconforming endorsement" can cause a check to be rejected or returned.